zkm/showMe/README.md

   </div>
 ```

-In this example, the element has the class "hide", an ID of "div\_1", and data attributes specifying the start and end dates.

 3. Ensure that the `showMe()` function is called after the DOM has been loaded.
 The function is automatically called when the DOMContentLoaded event is triggered.

 For example:

 ```javascript
   document.addEventListener("DOMContentLoaded", () => {